Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 How long does THC remain detectable in saliva?

 There is no single duration.
-Detection depends on consumption frequency, quantity, time since last use, test threshold, metabolism, sample, and usage conditions.
+Detection depends on consumption frequency, quantity, time since last use, test threshold, metabolism, sample collection, and usage conditions.

 Can you buy a gendarmerie saliva test?

-Tests officially used by the gendarmerie or police are regulated.
-Online, it is possible to buy preventive or self-screening saliva tests, without presenting them as official gendarmerie tests.
+The tests officially used by the gendarmerie or police fall within a regulated framework.
+Online, it is possible to buy preventive or self-testing saliva tests, without presenting them as official gendarmerie tests.

-Can the counter-analysis change the outcome of a check?
+Can a retest change the outcome of a check?

 What are the risks of driving after drug use?

-Driving after drug use is punishable by up to 3 years in prison, a €9,000 fine, a 6-point deduction, license suspension, and possible additional penalties.
+Driving after drug use is punishable by up to 3 years imprisonment, €9,000 fine, 6-point license withdrawal, license suspension, and possible additional penalties.

 What to do in case of doubt before driving?

-Article updated in April 2026 by AMA Prevention.
+Article updated in April 2026 by AMA Prévention.
 Information regarding sanctions, thresholds, and procedures may change.
-Before any legal or professional decision, check the current official texts.
+Before any legal or professional decision, verify the current official texts.

 1 comment